Minxrod/PTC-EmkII/readme.txt

 Place a PTC .nds file in the resources/ directory, then run

 $ cd resources/
-$ ./nds_extract
+$ ./nds_extract <ptc_file>.nds

 This should automatically extract all required graphics and sound resources to the correct locations.
 Note that if you put more than one .nds in the resources directory, it will not work.

+If the precompiled versions of ndstool or sdatxtract do not work, see the Tools link below and compile/download the binaries yourself, and replace the copies in resources/tools/.

+= Windows setup =

+Place a PTC .nds file in the resources/ directory, then run

+$ cd resources/
+$ nds_extract.bat <ptc_file>.nds

+The current iteration of this script is untested; this may not work.

-This has only been tested on Debian 11.
-It is currently UNTESTED on other machines; I do not know if the copy of ndstool or sdatxtract provided will work.
-If it does not, see the Tools link below and compile/download the binaries yourself, and replace the copies in resources/tools/.
+If the precompiled versions of ndstool or sdatxtract do not work, see the Tools link below and compile/download the binaries yourself, and replace the copies in resources/tools/.

 Put any PTC files you want to run or load in the programs/ folder.
 This includes resources, such as CHR or GRP files.
 You will be prompted to enter a filename when launching PTC-EmkII.